denialromeo/danielmoore.us/about.md

 <a href="javascript:;" id="dropdown2" target="_self"><b>Political Views</b></a>
 <div id="instructions2" style="display:none;">
     <p>I have very typical views for my location (California) and demographic (minority male).
 Probably the one cause I'm passionate about is feminism.
 (Women have the numbers to force real change.)</p>
+    <p>Issues I'm concerned about include software-driven mass unemployment, global climate change, depleting groundwater, and political polarization.
+It may all be downhill from here.</p>
     {%comment%}
     <center> <img src="/assets/img/imgur/democracy.jpg" height="250px" title="In practice, it's more like 1 in 5."/></center>
     {%endcomment%}